robert-dev-is/homelab/projects/game-streaming-infrastructure/streaming-findings.md

 ### Not Yet Proven

 - That raw PCIe bandwidth alone explains all lost frames.
-- That CPU-direct x8/x8 will sustain 4K240.
+- That CPU-direct x8/x8 will eliminate all streaming stutter.
-- That the Arc A380 media engine itself can encode the desired 4K240 workload under the final architecture.
+- That the Arc A380 can sustain a single 4K240 encode workload under the final architecture.

 Those are the next experiments.